Skip to main content

 • Mature throughout the Kharif season

-• Flower in October/November
+• Flowers in October/November

 • Generally cultivated December-January